Enter the Anthem Awards by May 22nd!

 Associate Academy Members are former award recipients and other industry experts.
 As such, they have demonstrable expertise in the categories they review.
 In order to be accepted to the Academy, members must first submit applications and be verified as experts and leaders in their peer groups.
 If accepted, Academy members are then tasked with reviewing a specific set of entries that is germane to their expertise.

 Executive Members of The Academy are visionaries, evangelists and luminaries who have catalyzed great achievements in their areas of focus.
-These experts faithfully represent and provide a voice for purpose & mission-driven work across key sectors within Anthem honored causes: Diversity, Equity & Inclusion, Education, Arts and Culture, Health, Human & Civil Rights, Humanitarian Action & Services, Responsible Technology and Sustainability, Climate and Environment.
+These experts faithfully represent and provide a voice for purpose & mission-driven work across key sectors within Anthem honored causes: Diversity, Equity, Inclusion & Belonging, Education, Art & Culture, Health, Human & Civil Rights, Humanitarian Action & Services, Responsible Technology and Sustainability, Environment & Climate.

 The Academy regularly reviews the work of each Academy Member for fairness and accuracy, and verifies Members’ qualifications and level of expertise for judging.